staimov/text-quest/README.md

 ## To deploy and run the project in Docker

-Build the project and then use the commands:
+Use Dockerfile to build an image and run it:

 ```
 docker build --tag=text-quest:latest .
 ```

 ```
-docker run -p8888:8080 text-quest:latest
+docker run -it -p8888:8080 text-quest:latest
 ```

 Оr use Maven to build an image and run it: